Restoring Fish Habitat and Protecting Farm Futures

 As a result of the Lostine River Conservation Project, 3.8 million gallons of water were conserved, resulting in 6.6 cubic feet per second in the Lostine River and more than 60 acres of previously unirrigated land receiving water rights for new production.

 In order to facilitate the transfer of conserved water instream and to new farm acres, the project utilized Oregon’s conserved water statute, which was passed in 1987.
 OWRD states that the intent of the statute is “to promote the efficient utilization of water to satisfy current and future needs both out-of-stream and instream.
-The statues define “efficient utilization” as use without waste, upgrading of irrigation equipment to comply with modern irrigation practices, or other methods used to meet both current and future water needs at the least cost.”
+The statutes define “efficient utilization” as use without waste, upgrading of irrigation equipment to comply with modern irrigation practices, or other methods used to meet both current and future water needs at the least cost.”

 The multi-faceted approach of the Lostine River Conservation Project effectively used the statute and public funding sources to facilitate habitat restoration that, while occurring on private land, has significant public benefit.
 In addition to the conserved water, formerly flood-irrigated acres that could not use pivot irrigation were converted to wildlife habitat, and the water rights will be transferred instream.
 In combination with the conserved water and a downstream point of diversion associated with the project, this land conversion effort will result in the protection of up to 11 cubic feet per second flow in the river for the benefit of aquatic species.